Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Knots and Prime Tangles

 \begin{definition}

-Tangle here means a $4$-ended ($2$-strand) tangle embedded in the $3$-ball $B=B^3$ with no closed components.
+A (4-ended) \emph{tangle} with no closed components is an embedding of $[0,1] \sqcup [0,1]$ into $B^3$ so that $\{0,1\} \cup \{0,1\}$ map to $S^2=\partial B^3$.
+We specify a tangle by a diagram, see Figure \ref{Clasp}.
 We denote such a tangle by $(B,T)$ or just $T$.
-A tangle $(B,T)$ is \emph{prime} if \begin{enumerate} \item Any $2$-sphere embedded in $B$ that intersects the knot transversely at two points bounds on one side a three ball $A$ so that $A \cap T$ is homeomorphic to the standard ball arc pair $(D^2 \times [0,1], 0 \times [0,1])$.
+A tangle $(B,T)$ is \emph{prime} if both of the following conditions hold: \begin{enumerate} \item Any $2$-sphere embedded in $B$ that intersects the knot transversely at two points bounds on one side a three ball $A$ so that $A \cap T$ is homeomorphic to the standard ball arc pair $(D^2 \times [0,1], 0 \times [0,1])$.

 \item $(B,T)$ is not a rational tangle.
 Equivalently, $(B,T)$ does not contain any separating disks. \end{enumerate}

 \end{definition}

 One motivation for the name prime tangle and illustration of their use is indicated by the following: